DRAFT Getting started with GO-BGC Data

 Data Transmission

-After ascending from 2000m collecting measurements, the float makes contact with an Argo satellite and transmits the most recent sampling profile data.
+After drifting for 10 days floats drop to 2000m and then ascend to the surface collecting measurements.
+Once on the surface the float makes contact with an Argo satellite and transmits the most recent sampling profile data.

 =